 Frequently Asked Questions

-The most common age for eyelid surgery / blepharoplasty is during the 40s and 50s, but people may require this procedure earlier if their droopy eyelids are particularly bad.
+The most common age for eyelid surgery / blepharoplasty is during the 40s and 50s, but people may require this procedure earlier if their eyelids are particularly heavy.

 Eyelid surgery is usually performed in hospital under general anaesthetic.
 Upper eyelid surgery takes one hour, and lower eyelid surgery about one-and-a-half hours.
 You can go home the same day but you will need someone to pick you up and care for you at least overnight.